jnanakp/jnanakp/README.md

 ### Hey, I'm Jnana 👋

-Analytics grad with an engineering background, figuring things out one dataset at a time.
+Analytics Grad with an Engineering Background - Figuring Things Out One Dataset At a Time.

 Here’s a quick look into my journey:

-## Career Snapshot
+### Career Snapshot

 **Data Analyst – USC Viterbi K-12 STEM Center (Present)**
 • Analyzed 450GB+ of digital assets to identify usage patterns and support archival strategy